 If you have any safeguarding issues, please contact our Safeguarding and Pastoral team:

-In the event of anyone being unavailable, please contact the Designated Safeguarding Trustee, Peter Bell on 07850 256237.
+In the event of anyone being unavailable, please contact the Designated Safeguarding Trustee, Stephen Hopkins on 03300 585 520.

 Please scroll to the foot of this page for useful links.

 Safeguarding within GANF